 Why children with autism spectrum disorder behave in challenging ways

-Children with autism spectrum disorder (ASD) are more likely to behave in challenging ways because they might:
+Children and teenagers with autism spectrum disorder (ASD) might behave in challenging ways because they:

-- have trouble understanding what’s happening around them – for example, what other people are saying or communicating through facial expressions and body language
+- have trouble understanding what’s happening around them – for example, what other people are saying or communicating non-verbally

-- not have effective ways of communicating their own wants and needs, which leads to frustration
+- don’t have effective ways of communicating their own wants and needs, which leads to frustration

-Your child’s difficult behaviour might also have triggers such as the following.
+Your child’s difficult behaviour might also have specific triggers, like the following.

 Routines and rituals

-Children with ASD often like predictable environments and can get very upset if their familiar routines are broken.
+Children with ASD often like predictable environments, and they can get very upset if their familiar routines are broken.
 For example, your child might be upset if you change the route you usually take home from school.

 Your child might not understand it’s time to move on from one activity to another.
 Or like typically developing children, she just might not want to.